Myrmex/overview/cadmus/dev/frontend/app.md

 (1) add routes as sampled in the [reference project](https://github.com/vedph/cadmus-shell-2).
 You should have routes for:

-- static pages, like home;
+- _static pages_, like home;
-- user authentication and accounts wrappers pages: login, reset password, register user, manage users;
+- user authentication and _account_ management pages: login, reset password, register user, manage users;
-- Cadmus-specific pages like items list and editor, thesauri list and editor, the parts you want, and eventually the graph and preview pages.
+- _Cadmus-specific pages_ like items list and editor, thesauri list and editor, the parts you want, and eventually the graph and preview pages.

-Also ensure that you specify options in the root router module like in the reference app.

 The following is a generic sample: